cnslab-network-security/homework1/task4/README.md

 # Requirement

-We will develop a simple NIDS that reads a Snort rule file and parses to extract detection policies.
+We will develop a simple NIDS that reads a Snort rule file and parses it to extract detection policies.
 For example, if you type the following command:

 ```
 $ python3 nids.py test.rules